nchlswhttkr/website/content/blog/2018/2018-reflection/index.md

 #### Gaming

 I bought a Switch, it was worth it.
-I've sunk at least 100 hours into Breath of the Wild since picking it up, and other games (Super Mario Odyssey, Owlboy) have been great fun as well.
+I've sunk [at least 100 hours into Breath of the Wild](https://twitter.com/nchlswhttkr/status/1056357122282143744) since picking it up, and other games (Super Mario Odyssey, Owlboy) have been great fun as well.

-{{< tweet 1056357122282143744 >}}

 #### Comics